moezthedev/moezthedev/Readme.md

 ## What I’m Working On

-🔭 Currently, I’m engaged in various AI based web app development projects.
+🔭 Currently, I’m working on various AI based web app development projects.

 ##  I have expertise in
 - **Next.js**